 Testin of cast billets for centre cracks and cavities has been standard practice in aluminium casthouses for many years, however, usually with portable hand-held UT equipment, which means only random checks are made.

-For the production of highly stressed components, particularly for the aircraft and automotive industries, examination of all billet material used is mandatory.
+For the production of highly stressed components, particularly for the aircraft and automotive industries, reliable examination of all billet material used is mandatory.
 Ultrasonic testing should be performed directly after casting to avoid costly further processing of faulty material.

 Representative requirements of ASTM B594 standards class-A (1,2 mm flat bootom hole reflection) and class-B (2,0 mm flat bottom hole reflection) sensitivity are typically achieved.